 Now Steve is probably one of the best Ambassadors on the Internet.
 He routinely establishes Embassies on various platforms.
 Whether it’s his Circle of Trust (a private Facebook group), his #LeadershipChat (which was co-hosted with the brilliant Lisa Petrilli) on Twitter, or his various private groups on LinkedIn.
 Steve creates virtual gathering places and serves as the glue that connects like minded people to have conversations and establish relationships that will serve to make everyone more successful.

 In doing so, he’s helping people become better at what they do.
-He’s establishing himself as the “go to” guy for information, help and connections.
+He’s establishing himself as the “go to” guy for information (kinda like us with virtual selling skills training ;), help and connections.
 He’s giving folks a reason to want to stay attached to Steve.
 Think about that in a sales prospecting mindset.

 Attachment has another great benefit… it leads to Top-of-Mind-Preference.
 For those of you that like me grew up in the advertising world, we’re all quite familiar with Top-of-Mind-Awareness.
 For many companies, it has long been the holy grail of marketing metrics because it was easily measured and achievement assured that when the buyer was in the buying cycle, you’d be included as an option.